 Once again I had managed to find some fairly long term bookings in the city, which allowed me to attend the University of North Florida full-time while I finished my bachelor's degree (on the third try, finally).
-Upon graduation, I accepted my first real job with a local manufacturing company and, in a fit of irrational exuberance, so to speak, matriculated as a graduate student in pursuit of an MBA, working full time during the day and attending college at night.
+Upon graduation, I accepted my first real job with a local manufacturing company and, in a fit of "irrational exuberance", to quote Alan Greenspan, matriculated as a graduate student in pursuit of an MBA, working full time during the day and attending college at night.
 That one took another three years.